fishinthecalculator/gocix/doc/README.md

 MEILI_MASTER_KEY Bonfire secret.

 ` network ` (type: maybe-string)
-The docker network where the bonfire container will be attached.
+The OCI network name where the bonfire container will be attached.
 When equal to "host" the ` port ` field will not be mapped into the container’s one.